Japanese Public Key Infrastructure (JPKI)

 Figure 3 OCSP Responder Method

-5.2.
-Types of electronic certification
+5.2. electronic certification types

-5.2.1. electronic certification for signature
+5.2.1. electronic certification for Signatures

-5.2.2 electronic certification for User Certificate
+5.2.2 electronic certification for User Identification

-Please refer to the following for details of "5.2 Types of electronic certification".
+"Please refer to the following for details of" "5.2 Types of electronic certification" "."

 6. Expansion of Japanese Public Key Infrastructure functions

 6.1.
-Updated user information (4 information) provision service (launched on May 16, 2023)
+Service for providing the latest user information (4 types of information) (launched on May 16, 2023)

-Procedures for using the Service
+Procedures for using this service

 Please carry out the procedures for using this service after completing the procedures for Japanese Public Key Infrastructure.

-The following platform operators support this service.
+The platform operators supporting this service are as follows.

 Contact:

 In the case of new customers, it is easy to obtain consent from the customer at the time of application.
-However, as a method to smoothly obtain consent from existing customers, we have launched a "Personal Consent Acquisition Support Service."
-For details, please refer to the following.
+For existing customers, we have launched a "Consent Acquisition Support Service" as a way to smoothly obtain consent from the customer.
+Please check the following for details.

 Benefits of using this service